Spare parts inventory management for garages and auto repair workshops

 The approver validates:

-Whether the requested parts are required based on listed services
+whether the requested parts are necessary for the listed service

-Once approved, the MRN is converted into a Purchase Order and issued through the garage management software.
+Once approved, the MRN is converted into a Purchase Order issued through the garage management system.

 Every part delivery is recorded using a Goods Received Note.